THC-QA/sfia_project_2/README.md

 ![A picture of the trello board, started on the first week.
 Only the product backlog has been added.
 No tasks have been entered.](https://i.imgur.com/CvLeQD2.png)

-At the start of the project, I focussed on tasks that would not interfere with training, and the construction of the services: Starting the Kanban board [itself](https://trello.com/b/xlkzbGt0/qasfiaproject2), starting this documentation to streamline my future workflow, instituting a github repository for the project, which can be found [here](https://github.com/THC-QA/sfia_project_2), and initialising the risk assessment for the project in line with my initial understanding.
+At the start of the project, I focussed on tasks that would not interfere with training, and the construction of the services: Starting the Kanban board [itself](https://trello.com/b/xlkzbGt0/qasfiaproject2), starting this documentation to streamline my future workflow; instituting a github repository for the project, which can be found [here](https://github.com/THC-QA/sfia_project_2); and initialising the risk assessment for the project in line with my initial understanding.

 ### Rolling Changes